Chellitcoin Self Reported Market Capitalization Tops $3.96 Billion (CHLT)

-Chellitcoin (CHLT) traded flat against the US dollar during the 1-day period ending at 11:00 AM ET on October 4th.
-Over the last seven days, Chellitcoin has traded flat against the US dollar.
-One Chellitcoin token can currently be bought for about $0.0081 or 0.00000019 BTC on major cryptocurrency exchanges.
-Chellitcoin has a total market capitalization of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
+Chellitcoin (CHLT) traded flat against the dollar during the 24 hour period ending at 11:00 AM Eastern on October 10th.
+During the last week, Chellitcoin has traded flat against the dollar.
+Chellitcoin has a market cap of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
+One Chellitcoin token can now be purchased for approximately $0.0081 or 0.00000019 BTC on major exchanges.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.